What are the Best Soundproof Underlays?

 Fitting hard floor finishes over acoustic underlay mats

-If you plan on using laminate, engineered or LVT over acoustic underlays, use a resilient layer below the floor finish.
+If you plan to use laminate, engineered, or LVT over acoustic underlays, use a resilient layer below the floor finish.

 Using an interlocking floor ensures a stable base for your chosen flooring.
 It is important to note that the floor will be more secure if it interlocks.
 You will risk movement if you use flooring that doesn’t lock together.
 Our 9mm T&G interlocking MDF sheets are ideal for laying over acoustic underlays to secure the final floor finish.